Challenge

 Every particle in a suspension or droplet in an emulsion develops a surface charge.
 The environment surrounding the particle is visualised in the concept of the electrical double layer:

-1. Stern Layer – A layer of ions oppositely charged to the particle, bound tightly to the surface.
+- Stern Layer – A layer of ions oppositely charged to the particle, bound tightly to the surface.

-2. Diffuse Layer – A secondary layer of ions that are loosely associated, forming a cloud around the particle.
+- Diffuse Layer – A secondary layer of ions that are loosely associated, forming a cloud around the particle.

 In colloidal science, a zeta potential magnitude below -30 mV often indicates a system that is prone to instability.
 This is due to the repulsive barrier being weak, and over time, Brownian motions will lead to collisions between particles, resulting in flocculation or coalescence.
 Over time, these events can manifest as visible phase separation, compromising the product’s long-term stability.

-Zero-Shear Viscosity Measurements for Suncreams
+Zero-Shear Viscosity Measurements

 The zero-shear viscosity reflects the viscosity of a product when it is effectively at rest.
-It is arguably one of the most practical indicators of stability, yet it is frequently overlooked as viscometers lack the torque sensitivity to perform such tests.
+It is arguably one of the most practical indicators of stability, yet it is frequently overlooked as viscometers, and even some rheometers, lack the torque sensitivity to perform such tests.
 Our research rheometers in the lab offer extraordinary sensitivity, detecting low stresses that extend far beyond the range of typical viscometers.
 They are capable of detecting rotational speeds as slow as 1 revolution every 3 months.
 Despite this, we obtain rapid results in as little as 30 minutes.
 A high zero-shear viscosity in the external phase can be desirable, as it helps to immobilise particles and droplets.

-Yield Stress and Structure Measurements for Suncreams
+Yield Stress & Structure Measurements

 To get further insights into stability, we go beyond viscosity to look at viscoelasticity and the concept of yield stress.
 Yield stress is the minimum amount of stress required to make a material flow.
 Think of it as the “strength” of the internal network when the product is sitting still.
 A sufficient yield stress acts as a physical net that immobilises particles or droplets.
 If the yield stress is strong enough to counteract the gravitational force exerted by the dispersed particles, sedimentation and creaming are effectively inhibited, aiding long-term shelf stability.